 Nutrition support and intestinal failure service

-Our service includes an inpatient unit at Southampton General Hospital and a range of outpatient services and clinics.
-Our inpatient unit provides patients with specialist care during periods of assessment, acute illness and after operations.
-We have a weekly multidisciplinary nutrition clinic where patients are able to see doctors, nurses and dietitian.
-There is also a weekly intestinal failure dietitian clinic.
+We also have a range of outpatient services and clinics.
+There is a weekly nutrition clinic where patients are able to see doctors, nurses and a dietitian, and a weekly intestinal failure dietitian clinic.

-Our internationally renowned gastroenterologists are respected experts in the field of nutrition support.
-Patients across the region are referred to our specialist colorectal surgeons who perform surgery to help patients stop their need for intravenous nutrition or complex medication regimes.
+Our consultant gastroenterologists are internationally renowned, and respected experts in their field.
+Patients across the region are referred to our specialist colorectal surgeons who perform surgery to help patients stop needing intravenous nutrition or complex medication regimes.
 Find out more about our team here.